ModusCreateOrg/ardugo/README.md

 The interpreter polls one command-line on each iteration of the event loop.
 Events injected using the shell will activate in a different event loop.
 Multiple physical buttons may activate in one event loop, so the behavior is different.

 #### Arguments
 Since the board has nine columns and rows, their argument values below range from 0 to 8.
-The address for the *mem* command is a 16-bit hexadecimal value with no leading '0x'.
-The second argument to the *mem* command is optional and causes the memory to render as the type.
-If the integer types *(i,l)* are uppercase, they will render in hexadecimal.
+The address for the **mem** command is a 16-bit hexadecimal value with no leading **0x**.
+The second argument to the **mem**command is optional and causes the memory to render as the type.
+If the integer types **(i,l)** are uppercase, they will render in hexadecimal.

 #### Commands
 The interpreter evaluates these commands: